vielhuber/adobe-animate-embed/README.md

 ## usage

--   create an animation in adobe animate of the type [html5 canvas](https://helpx.adobe.com/animate/using/creating-publishing-html5-canvas-document.html)
--   publish the animation with the default values into e.g. /data/animation1/
+first create an animation in adobe animate of type [html5 canvas](https://helpx.adobe.com/animate/using/creating-publishing-html5-canvas-document.html) and publish the animation with the default values into e.g. /data/animation1/.

-prepare an empty container:
+now prepare an empty container:

 ```html
 <div class="anim1"></div>